 This account is not for the casual reader.
-It bushwhacks through a thicket of detail and wades into a swamp of conjecture.
+It wades through a thicket of detail and conjecture.
 If you just want to know the story of Lord Invader and the Andrews Sisters and the litigation that followed the theft of the song, go back and read "Calypso on Trial" and leave it at that.

 To save the reader some time and agony I will give you my conclusion up front: it is my educated guess that Lion and Atilla, having traveled to New York to press their claim in the spring of 1945, received a lump sum payoff to quit the case and go back to Trinidad.
-The payoff could’ve come from Feist, Inc., the defendant in the lawsuit, but more likely it came from Emil Ellis who was pursuing the competing claim of Mohamed H. Khan.
+The payoff could’ve come from Feist, Inc., the defendant in the lawsuit, but more likely it came from the lawyer Emil Ellis who was preparing to file suit on behalf of Mohamed Khan and Lord Invader.
 If Lion and Atilla played their cards right, they could’ve received payoffs from both sides.
 Wherever it came from the payoff probably included a non-disclosure agreement.

 On that day “Rum and Coca-Cola” was still the #1 most popular song in the United States . . .

 The way Lion remembered it, he met Atilla on a street corner in Port of Spain in 1931.
 Two years later the two of them found themselves singing in the same calypso tent, the Salada Millionaires Syndicate at 47 Nelson St. But the tent was down in the dumps that year; there was an overall lack of excitement, so Lion and Atilla decided to try something new - singing as a duo.
 The song was standard fare - a double entendre calypso called “Doggie, Doggie, Look Bone” about a hard-to-please woman from Grenada.
 But Atilla took it to another level by singing in falsetto as the woman.
 He may have even dressed as a woman, something that he became known for later.
 According to Atilla the crowd loved it and the fortunes of the tent were revived.